Lucerne - Things to Do in Lucerne in April

 Best Activities in April

-Old Town Walking and Museum Exploration
+Old Town walking and museum visits

 April Events & Festivals